pluma/zugzug/README.md

 In addition to the options accepted by [redis](https://github.com/mranney/node_redis#rediscreateclientport-host-options), ZugZug recognizes `port` and `server` and passes them on correctly.

+If `options.prefix` is defined, all Redis keys will use that prefix.
+Defaults to `zugzug:`.

 ### `zugzug.useDatabase(db:Number, [callback:Function]):Promise(self)`

 Tells the underlying Redis connection to [use the database with the given number](http://redis.io/commands/SELECT).
 Resolves to the `ZugZug` instance itself on success or is rejected with the error returned by `redis` for the underlying `SELECT` command.